htc502/map/README.md

     map workdir .

-This will add a marker named __workdir__ into __.pathmark.db__ which points to ur current working directory. __Avoid using number as a marker__, this will confuse map because of its indexing function.
+This will add a marker named __workdir__ into __.pathmark.db__ which points to ur current working directory. __Avoid using number as a marker__, this will confuse map because of its setting to use number as the index.

 ##### List all dir markers